qarmin/img_hash/README.md

 [1]: https://github.com/PistonDevelopers/image

-This is fork of [img_hash](https://github.com/abonander/img_hash) library, but with updated dependencies.
+This is fork of [img_hash](https://github.com/abonander/img_hash) library, but with updated dependencies and some new features.

 I am not familiar with this library, so if you have a need/willingness to develop it, I can add you as a co-maintainer.